collabnix/dockerlabs/README.md

 Then Welcome !
 You are at the right place.

-This repository brings you tutorials that help you get hands-on experience using Docker & Kubernetes.
-Here you will find a mix of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
-Yes, you read it correct !
+DockerLabs brings you tutorials that help you get hands-on experience using Docker & Kubernetes.
+Here you will find complete documentation of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
+Yes, you read it right !
 Its $0 learning platform.
 You don't need any infrastructure.
 Most of the tutorials runs on [Play with Docker Platform](https://play-with-docker.com) & [Play with Kubernetes Platform](https://play-with-k8s.com).
 This is a free browser based learning platform for you.
 Docker tools like Docker Engine, Docker Compose & Docker Machine are already installed.
 Hence, we have everything ready for you to get started with.

 ## Getting Started in 3 Simple Steps